phospho-app/fastassert/README.md

 # FastAssert

-> **TL;DR :** FastAssert is a dockerized LLM inference server with constrained output (JSON models), built on top of vLLM.
-It’s faster, cheaper and doesn’t impact your LLM provider API rate limit.
-Get a script to compare the quality and latency compared to your current LLM API provider.
+> **TL;DR :** Dockerized LLM inference server with constrained output (JSON mode), built on top of vLLM.
+Faster, cheaper and without rate limit.
+Compare the quality and latency to your current LLM API provider.

 ## What is FastAssert?